autocore-ai/autocore_pcu_doc/docs/Sdk_installation.md

 ## How to install on MPU

 ### Pre conditions
 You should have a PCU dev board with pre-installed system (Ubuntu 18.04 and ros-melodic).
-If you would like to flash the image of MPU, please refer to [PCU setup guide](Pcu_setup.md#flash-open-source-mcu-image).
+To install latest SDK package, it is recommended to flash the system image first.
+Here is the instruction of how to flash: [PCU setup guide](Pcu_setup.md#flash-operating-system-images).

+Official images with recommended OS and middle-ware are available on AutoCore [Resource Download page](Resource_download.md#mpu-images).

 The required SDK package could be found on AutoCore [Resource Downloads page](Resource_download.md#mpu-sdk)